 Some common misunderstandings are that Title 24 relates only to energy conservation, or only accessibility, or that it applies only to state-owned buildings and properties.
-In fact, Title 24 applies to all building occupancies, and related features and equipment, throughout the state.
+In fact, Title 24 applies to all building occupancies throughout the state.
 It contains requirements for structural, mechanical, electrical and plumbing systems, as well as requirements for energy conservation, sustainable design, construction and maintenance, fire and life safety, and accessibility.